peteroupc/peteroupc.github.io/bernreq.md

 [**https://mathoverflow.net/questions/404961/from-biased-coins-and-nothing-else-to-biased-coins**](https://mathoverflow.net/questions/404961/from-biased-coins-and-nothing-else-to-biased-coins)

-There are two kinds of factory functions:
+There are two kinds of Bernoulli factory functions:

 - A function $f(\lambda)$ is _simulable_ if an algorithm exists to toss heads with probability $f(\lambda)$ given a coin with probability of heads $\lambda$ (the "biased coin") as well as a fair coin.
 - A function $f(\lambda)$ is _strongly simulable_ if an algorithm exists to toss heads with probability $f(\lambda)$ given **only** a coin with probability of heads $\lambda$.